Close the left navigation

 Research Summary

-Robert C. Sills, D.V.M., Ph.D., DACVP, Fellow IATP, is a senior staff scientist/pathologist and Chief of the Cellular and Molecular Pathology Branch (CMPB) in the Division of Translational Toxicology (DTT) at the National Institute of Environmental Health Sciences (NIEHS).
-He oversees 6 groups that are responsible for Anatomical and Clinical Toxicologic Pathology Evaluations, Molecular Pathology Investigations, Laboratory Animal Medicine, and Core Pathology Laboratories (Pathology Support, Special Techniques) in the National Toxicology Program (NTP) and NIEHS.
+Robert C. Sills, D.V.M., Ph.D., DACVP, Fellow IATP, is a senior staff scientist/pathologist and Chief of the Comparative and Molecular Pathogenesis Branch (CMPB) in the Division of Translational Toxicology (DTT) at the National Institute of Environmental Health Sciences (NIEHS).
+He oversees 6 groups that are responsible for Anatomical and Clinical Toxicologic Pathology including, Molecular Pathology, Artificial Intelligence and Imaging Sciences, Comparative Medicine (Laboratory Animal Medicine), Pathology Peer Review and Evaluation, Pathology Support (Necropsy, Histology, Immunohistochemistry) and Mouse Embryo Phenotyping.

 Additionally, he is an adjunct professor in the Department of Toxicology at the University of North Carolina School of Medicine at Chapel Hill, North Carolina, and in the Department of Population Health and Pathobiology, College of Veterinary Medicine, North Carolina State University.

+Sills is passionate about global perspective in toxicologic pathology.
 His research interests include the study of molecular mechanisms of non-cancer and cancer diseases related to environmental exposures.
 Of special interest is in the area of neuropathology evaluations.
-He is a member of the American College of Veterinary Pathologists (ACVP), Society of Toxicologic Pathology (STP), and the American Veterinary Medical Association (AVMA).
-He presently serves on the Executive Council for the Society of Toxicologic Pathology and is the associate editor for the environmental pathobiology section of Veterinary Pathology.
+He is a member of the American College of Veterinary Pathologists (ACVP), Society of Toxicologic Pathology (STP) and the American Veterinary Medical Association (AVMA).
+He has served on the Executive Council of the Society of Toxicologic Pathology and was an associate editor for the environmental pathobiology section of Veterinary Pathology.

 Sills has served as the President of the Society of Toxicologic Pathology (2013-2014).
 He chaired STP annual meeting sessions on the human genome, implications for toxicologic pathology and carcinogenesis, and a session on cellular and molecular neurocarcinogenesis, and toxicologic pathology of the nervous system.
 Also, he co-chaired the International Life Sciences Institute (ILSI) seminar series on current issues in neuropathology.

 Sills received his Doctor of Veterinary Medicine degree from Tuskegee University (1984) and completed an internship in anatomical pathology from Tuskegee University (1985) and a combined residency/Ph.D. in toxicologic pathology from Michigan State University (1991).
-He is a diplomate of the American College of Veterinary Pathologists.
+He is a diplomate of the American College of Veterinary Pathologists and Fellow of the International Academy of Toxicologic Pathologists.

 Selected Publications